RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/classes.md

 Namely,

-* We _view_ a BYTES string _as a string composed of bytes_ (octets).
+* We _view_ a BYTES string _as a string made of bytes_ (octets).
 This is equivalent to Classic Rexx strings, and to the String type of ooRexx.
 "A character" means the same as "a byte" ("an octet").
 BIFs operate on characters = bytes = octets.
-* We _view_ a CODEPOINTS string _as a string composed of Unicode codepoints_.
-All the usual BIFs will continue working, but new "a character" means "a Unicode codepoint".
+* We _view_ a CODEPOINTS string _as a string made of Unicode codepoints_.
+All the usual BIFs will continue working, but now "a character" means "a Unicode codepoint".
-* We _view_ a TEXT string _as a string composed of extended grapheme clusters_.
-All the usual BIFs will continue working, but new "a character" means "an extended grapheme cluster".
+* We _view_ a TEXT string _as a string made of extended grapheme clusters_.
+All the usual BIFs will continue working, but now "a character" means "an extended grapheme cluster".

 __Examples:__

 ```
 string = "(Man)(Zero Width Joiner)(Woman)"U
-Say string                                       -- "👨‍👩"   U strings are always BYTES strings
+Say string                                       -- "👨‍👩"   (U strings are always BYTES strings)
 Say C2X(string)                                  -- "F09F91A8E2808DF09F91A9"
 Say Length(string)                               -- 11
-Say string[1]                                    -- "�"   "F0"X, which is ill-formed UTF-8,
+Say string[1]                                    -- "�"   string[1] == "F0"X, which is ill-formed UTF-8,
                                                  -- and gets substituted by the Replacement Character
 string = Codepoints(string)                      -- Promote to the CODEPOINTS type
 Say C2X(string)                                  -- "F09F91A8E2808DF09F91A9"   It's the same string,...
-Say Length(string)                               -- 3   ...but its interpretation --its "view"-- has changed
+Say Length(string)                               -- 3   ...but its interpretation (its "view") has changed
 Say string[1]                                    -- "👨"   The first codepoints, i.e., "(Man)"U
 string = Text(string)                            -- Promote to the TEXT type
 Say C2X(string)                                  -- "F09F91A8E2808DF09F91A9"   Still the same string,...